 A Message from Mr Bernard

-Another welcome to Year 5.
+Another welcome back from the half-term break.
 I hope you have had a well-rested holiday and you're ready to learn again.
 Time really has sped by over the last 7 weeks and we have managed to fit so much in.
-We continue to have a jam-packed year ahead of us, so we need to make sure that we get on and do as soon as possible.
+We continue to have a jam-packed year ahead of us, so we need to make sure that we carry on and get as much done as we can.
 Behaviour expectations haven't changed and we hope that we will all have a fun time if we behave well.

 Don't forget to have the correct uniform on, a reminder of the PE kit can be found above.

-I hope we have a great time this year and if there are any problems, please come and see me.
+I hope we continue to have a great time this year and if there are any problems, please come and see me.

 We watch Newsround in class, as a way of keeping the children up to date with what is going on in the world.
 They are a fantastic resource that explains difficult topics in a clear, safe and easily accessible way.
 Their website has lots of useful articles for your child to read and engage with.
 Click on the logo above to go to their site.